remind101/docker-build/README.md

 `docker-build` is a small script for building, tagging and pushing docker images within circle CI.
+We use this as a way of pre-building Docker images for Tugboat to deploy to Empire.

 It makes the following assumptions: